raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 };
 ```

-And now it's time to look at implementing Level 2 features.
+And now it's time to look at implementing Level Two features.

 ---

 ## Implementing Level Two Features

 Let's turn our attention to extending regular expressions with features that cannot be implemented with simple transpilation.
-We begin my revisiting our implementation of `union2`:
+We begin by revisiting `union2`:

 ```javascript
 function productOperation (a, b, setOperator) {